joshlarsen/curriculum-docker/notes/outline.md

 - What does compose do?
   + https://docs.docker.com/compose/overview/
+  - how does it work non-abstractly?
 - Why use compose?
 - Writing a compose file.
+  - Go over syntax, `image, command, ports, volumes, links`
 - Running `docker compose up` as part of the dev cycle

 ## Compose Lab
 * Write a compose file
-  - Create docker-compose.yaml files
+  - Create docker-compose.yml files
-  - Go over syntax, `image, command, prots, volumes, links`
+    - Defining services
+    - Calling the proper images (official vs. user)
+    - Opening ports
+    - Mounting volumes (how/why)
+    - Linking images together so they can communicate
+  - **Validate compose file for student in app?**
 * Run compose, test it.
+  - `docker-compose up -d`
+  - `docker ps -a`
 * Change code, test code.